sbt/sbt.github.com/0.13/docs/Combined+Pages+Pdf.md

 This document walks you through the means to create your own repository for hosting your sbt plugins and then linking them into the sbt shared repository.
-This will make your plugins available for all sbt users without additonal configuration (besides declaring a dependency on your plugin).
+This will make your plugins available for all sbt users without additional configuration (besides declaring a dependency on your plugin).

 To do this, we need to perform the following steps: